Bruce0C/Rugby-Buff/README.md

 - Nest Hub
 - Nest Hub Max

-I was able to directly test the website on an iPhone 12, iPad 12 , Macbook and an HP M22f (21.5") screen .
+I was able to directly test the website on an iPhone 12, iPad 12, Macbook and an HP M22f (21.5") screen.

 Steps to test: